Campanula rapunculoides: Description

-The plant seeds abundantly (each plant can produce 15,000 seeds), and while some roots come out when it is pulled, the horizontal stolons grow vertical storage tubers, which may not be anywhere near the surface portions of the plant.
-These storage tubers can regrow stolons, which in turn send up shoots at some distance from the storage tubers.
+The plant seeds abundantly (each plant can produce 15,000 seeds), and while some roots come out when it is pulled, the horizontal rhizomes grow vertical storage tubers, which may not be anywhere near the surface portions of the plant.
+These storage tubers can regrow rhizomes, which in turn send up shoots at some distance from the storage tubers.

 This plant has its overwintering buds situated just below the soil surface (hemicryptophyte).
 It spreads by underground rhizomes and produces deep, taproot-shaped tubers.
 Both are white and fleshy.
 Because any piece of the roots can sprout into a new plant, it is extremely hard to eradicate.

 Distribution

 This plant is native to Europe and western Siberia, where it grows in semi-shaded areas like open woods, the edges of denser forests, and meadowland.
 It has been introduced to North America, where it has become an extremely invasive weed; it chokes out other plants, and eliminating it is nearly impossible due to its multiple propagation mechanisms.

 Like many related Campanula species and more distant relatives, it is edible and was historically grown for food.
 The roots, shoots, and leaves are all edible.
 The roots can be eaten raw or cooked, and the upper parts are mild-flavoured; indeed rather bland, commonplace, and somewhat chewy-leaved; the basal leaves are often cooked as a pot herb, where they blend in with other leaves unnoticeably.